As an international student in Australia, or a non-Australian citizen visiting the country, you may be required to hold an Australian visa.

 Australian student visa holders currently have no restriction on the number of hours that they can work while studying in Australia.
 It also means that students who have already arrived in Australia can start working even before the start of their course.

-The temporary removal of restrictions on working hours does not change the requirement that international students must still meet satisfactory course progress requirements, and balance work and study commitments.
-Students must still:
+The temporary removal of restrictions on working hours does not change the requirement that international students still need to:

 See latest for more on this topic in Frequently Asked Visa questions.